-The GCWS is governed by a dedicated Board of Directors.
+The GCWS is governed by a dedicated Board of Representatives.
 Board members are selected by each participating institution.
-The Board of Directors are responsible for course development and selection, community outreach, and the financial and GCWS staff governance.
+The Board of Representatives are responsible for course development and selection, community outreach, and the financial and GCWS staff governance.
 The Board is led by two co-chairs.
 This position changes annually; a new co-chair is elected by the Board each year and serves a two-year term.

 Marilynn S Johnson is Professor of History at Boston College where she teaches modern US urban and social history.
 She received her Ph.D. in history at New York University and has taught at Southern Methodist University and the Graduate Consortium in Women’s Studies at MIT.
 Her research focuses on migration, urban social relations, race, gender and violence.
 Her books include The Second Gold Rush: Oakland and the East Bay in World War II (1993) and Street Justice: A History of Police Violence in New York City (2004).
 Most recently, she published The New Bostonians: How Immigrants Have Transformed the Metro Area Since the 1960s (2015).
 She now directs a public history website called Global Boston, which explores and documents immigration history in greater Boston.